This version of ScalarDB is no longer supported. We recommend that you update to the latest version of ScalarDB.

-From here, we assume Oracle JDK 8 and Cassandra 3.11.x are properly installed in your local environment, and Cassandra is running in your localhost.
+From here, we assume Oracle JDK 8 and a JDBC database is properly installed in your local environment, and it is running in your localhost.

 Configure Scalar DB

 The scalardb.properties (getting-started/scalardb.properties) file holds the configuration for Scalar DB.
-Basically, it describes the Cassandra installation that will be used.
+Basically, it describes the JDBC database installation that will be used.